espinr/activioty/docs/components.md

 Information will be published using Web Standards that guarantee interoperability.

-[pubsub] ./images/components/checkpoints.png "Components in the ActivIoTy system"
+[pubsub]: ./images/components/checkpoints.png "Components in the ActivIoTy system"